gvwilson/thirdbit/src/talks/sdgc/index.md

   <div class="col-8">
     Dan Davies: <em><a href="https://isbnsearch.org/isbn/9781982114947">Lying for Money: How Legendary Frauds Reveal the Workings of the World</a></em> (2022)
     <ul>
-      <li>You will understand tech companies' business models better once you know how to recognize common types of fraud</li>
+      <li>You will understand some tech companies' business models better once you can recognize common types of fraud</li>
     </ul>
   </div>
 </div>